labiancaconsulting/ayurkula-V1/src/content/posts/2022-07-27-ginger-uses-in-ayurveda-11-potential-health-benefits-and-recipes.md

   ![Ginger carrot soup](/assets/screen-shot-2022-07-27-at-12.06.38-pm.png)

-Take a few carrots (eg. 4-5 for ratio) and about 2 inches of ginger.
+1. Take a few carrots (eg. 4-5 for ratio) and about 2 inches of ginger.
 Scrub and chop into one inch pieces.

-Warm butter or ghee in a pan and add the ginger and carrot pieces.
+2. Warm butter or ghee in a pan and add the ginger and carrot pieces.
+3. Stir for a couple of minutes and then add 4-5 cups of water, salt per taste and pepper.
+Cook well till soft.
+It takes me about 10 minutes in a cooker and about 15-20 in a pan.
+4. Once cooled a little, grind well in a mixer.
+Add more water (or coconut milk) to dilute as you like.
+Add some freshly dry-fried and ground coriander seeds and a squeeze of lemon if you wish.
+Some green coriander leaves add to its beauty and flavor!
+This should serve four people.

 ### Ginger Tomato Chutney